-Non-Hodgkin's Lymphoma
+Non-Hodgkin's Lymphoma - Medical Malpractice

 Non-Hodgkin's lymphoma is a large group of cancers representing the lymph tissue.
 It can occur at any age but is most common in older people.
 There are aggressive and slow growing lymphomas; there are lymphomas involving the B cells or the T cells of the lymph system.
 B cell lymphoma involves Burkitt lymphoma, small lymphocytic lymphoma, diffuse large cell lymphoma, follicular lymphoma and precursor B cell anaplastic lymphoma.
 Mantle cell lymphoma is a B cell lymphoma.
 T cell lymphomas include mycosis fungoides and anaplastic large cell lymphoma, among others.
 The prognosis of the various lymphomas depends on the type of lymphoma and on the stage of the disease.